BijoyKM/farmorganiks/README.md

 * Also with the help of the website, the business can bring in more customers to the farm to experience healthy and organic way of life.

 # 2. Scope
+* Required business information of Farm Organiks is given with the help of easy to navigate sections in terms to user experience.
+* The single page website is plain and simple and information provided is clear and concise.
+* The information can be accessed on all kinds of devices.

+# 3. Structure

 # Features